 Long Term Disability (LTD) Insurance is designed to replace a portion of your monthly income if you become disabled and can no longer work.
 This is important coverage because the risk is higher than many people realize.
-Only 48% of American adults indicate they have enough savings to cover three months of living expenses in the event they’re not earning any income1.
+Only 40% of US households have enough savings to cover at least three months of living expenses in the event they’re not earning any income1.

 Erin is a computer programmer in her 30s who started working for a federal agency in early 2011.
 Six months ago she was in a serious car accident.
 Multiple operations repaired the broken bones and internal organs, but the brain damage she suffered has left her with severely impaired memory.
 This long-term disability has prevented her from returning to work in any field.

 Erin was not eligible for coverage under the Federal Disability Retirement plan since she had been with the agency for less than 18 months.

 Erin was fortunate.
 She purchased a long term disability policy four years ago, around the time she and her husband bought their home.
 Now this policy will pay 67% of her former salary tax-free until her social security retirement age.
 Income from her LTD policy has allowed Erin and her husband to stay in their home, near their support network of friends and neighbors.

 Lynette, a program manager in her mid-40s, began feeling numbness and pain in her legs.
 She was diagnosed with multiple sclerosis, a progressive nerve disorder.
 While she was able to continue working at first, the disease has now left her almost bedridden, in pain and unable to walk.
 Unfortunately, she never considered the possibility of becoming disabled and unable to work.
 With limited income, Lynette sold her condominium and now lives with her stepsister’s family.

 Frank is an attorney who, at age 50, went into congestive heart failure.
 He was found to have cardiomyopathy, a heart muscle disease that severely diminishes its ability to pump efficiently.